Projects

 56 ethnic minorities live in Thailand.
 They speak over 70 different languages.
 In our projects, we work with our partners to develop curricula that meet local needs.
 Our focus is on training teachers in the mother tongue-based multilingual approach.
 As a result, children with a mother tongue other than Thai have been shown to make better progress in school.
 Teachers and children also acquire knowledge about their own language and culture and about children's rights.

-- 4635 parents and community members participating in activities to raise awareness about children's rights and quality education
+- 14'175 parents and community members participating in awareness-raising activities on children's rights and quality education

 Although Myanmar is one of the countries most affected by climate change, environmental protection and proper waste disposal are neglected in large parts of the country.
 We have therefore developed a manual for child-friendly environmental education in cooperation with the national environmental protection department.
 This ensures that children's upbringing promotes respect for nature.
 It also supports communities in defining measures that help to take care of the environment.
 Communities and students are empowered to treat their environment with respect and take good care of it.
 This is done, among other things, by planting trees and establishing efficient waste management.